Walkthrough of the definition and execution of a simple harvest.

 Now you can monitor the system state for what is going on in the various components.
 That way you can see how the harvester is proceeding with the job:

-Now go to the Job status page by clicking 'Harvest status'.
+Go to the Job status page by clicking 'Harvest status'.
 Set wanted jobs status to 'All' and click 'Show'.
-Refresh the page until your job changes state to "Done".
+It will take a little while for the job to finish and to upload the harvested files to the !NetarchiveSuite archive (about 5 min.).
+Refresh the page until the job changes state to "Done".

 Viewing the results

 Harvested jobs can be viewed in an ordinary browser.
 Part of the NetarchiveSuite is a "viewerproxy", that integrates with your browser to show you harvested material for Quality Assurance.